 Equity in education

 A key feature of the national education culture is to ensure equal opportunities for all.
 Individual support measures are in place to guarantee that every pupil and student can reach their full potential.
 Differences between schools are small and the quality of teaching is high all around the country.
 The education system does not have any dead-ends which would affect an individual’s learning career.

 In Finland, education is publicly funded.
-Only two per cent of pupils in compulsory education attend schools that have a private provider.
+Only 2% of pupils in compulsory education attend schools that have a private provider.
 Also these schools are publicly funded and they cannot have any tuition fees.

 Education from pre-primary to higher education, is free.
 School meals and all learning materials are provided free and access in remote and sparsely populated areas is ensured through free school transport.